Glossary of IT Terms Used by Support Staff

 A unit used to measure data capacity.
 A gigabyte is approximately 1,000 megabytes.

 Measures the number of clock cycles (changes in electric current) in millions per second.
 One GHz is equal to 1,000,000,000-clock cycles/second.
 This is one indicator of how fast a computer can process data.
 1000 Mhz = 1 Ghz.
+Often used when referring to a computer processor chip or RAM speed.

 Internet Messaging Access Protocol (IMAP) is an email protocol.
 It provides access to your network mailbox while connected to the server.
 You can view messages, create folders or delete messages as if your email was on your local computer.